mattermost/docs/source/install/software-hardware-requirements.rst

 Scale requirements
 ^^^^^^^^^^^^^^^^^^

-For Enterprise Edition deployments with a multi-server setup, see `our scaling guide </scale/scaling-for-enterprise.html>`__.
+For Enterprise Edition deployments with a multi-server setup, see :doc:`our scaling guide </scale/scaling-for-enterprise>`.

 It is highly recommended that pilots are run before enterprise-wide deployments in order to estimate full scale usage based on your specific organizational needs.
 You can use the Mattermost open source load testing framework to simulate usage of your system: `https://github.com/mattermost/mattermost-load-test-ng <https://github.com/mattermost/mattermost-load-test-ng>`__.

-Mattermost's `performance monitoring </scale/performance-monitoring.html>`__ tools can be used for detailed performance measurements and to inspect the running system to ensure sizing and installation is correct.
+Mattermost's :doc:`performance monitoring </scale/performance-monitoring>` tools can be used for detailed performance measurements and to inspect the running system to ensure sizing and installation is correct.

 System requirements
 ^^^^^^^^^^^^^^^^^^^

 For Enterprise Edition deployments with a multi-server setup, we highly recommend the following systems to support your Mattermost deployment:

-- Prometheus to track system health of your Mattermost deployment, through `performance monitoring feature </scale/performance-monitoring.html>`__ available in Mattermost Enterprise.
+- Prometheus to track system health of your Mattermost deployment, through :doc:`performance monitoring feature </scale/performance-monitoring>` available in Mattermost Enterprise.
-- Grafana to visualize the system health metrics collected by Prometheus with the `performance monitoring feature </scale/performance-monitoring.html>`__.
+- Grafana to visualize the system health metrics collected by Prometheus with the :doc:`performance monitoring feature </scale/performance-monitoring>`.
 Grafana 5.0.0 and later is recommended.
 - Elasticsearch to support highly efficient database searches in a cluster environment.
-Elasticsearch 7.x is supported. `Learn more here </scale/elasticsearch.html>`__.
+Elasticsearch 7.x is supported. :doc:`Learn more here </scale/elasticsearch>`.
 - MinIO or AWS S3.
 Mattermost is compatible with object storage systems which implement the S3 API.
 Other S3-compatible systems may work, but are not officially supported.
-Learn more about file storage configuration options `in our documentation </configure/configuration-settings.html#file-storage>`__.
+Learn more about file storage configuration options :ref:`in our documentation <configure/environment-configuration-settings:file storage>`.